Is Content Gating a Smart Strategy for B2B?

 When you build up that trust, prospects will be more willing to give you the information you need to turn them into leads that sales is looking for.

 What Content to Gate and Where to Do It

 Carro’s advice is that you should only gate content at the bottom of the marketing funnel when the prospect will talk to sales.

-What kinds of content should you use in the three stages of the funnel?
+What kinds of content should you use in each stage of the sales and marketing funnel?